pacs-course/pacs-examples/Examples/src/Parallel/MPI/SendRecv/README.md

 	mpirun -n p ./main_sendrecv [-h] [-size number_of_elements] -h Prints an help
-	p is the desired number of processes number_of_elemments is the size of the vector to sort (default 1.e8).
+	p is the desired number of processes number_of_elements is the size of the vector to sort (default 1.e8).

 Code options are parsed using `GetPot`.
-The code internally does the timings using the utility `chrono.hpp` (alteratively, you may want to use the native MPI timing routines).
+The code internally does the timings using the utility `chrono.hpp` (alternatively, you may want to use the native MPI timing routines).
-The vector is initialised with random values distributed uniformly in the range [-100,100), using the random number generation utilities of C++.
+The vector is initialized with random values distributed uniformly in the range [-100,100), using the random number generation utilities of C++.
 Eventually, the program tests whether the global vector has been effectively sorted.
 Timings are taken with both the `chrono.hpp` utility and the MPI native timings.